-^{16a} The West Sompting allocation does not include Malthouse Meadows.
+&lt;sup>19 The West Sompting allocation does not include Malthouse Meadows.

-- 2.69 Prior to the submission of any planning application for this site, a full Transport Assessment will be required to look at access onto, and impact on local roads, and off-site impacts on existing junctions along the A27 including Dankton Lane, and will need to demonstrate how the development will deliver any the necessary mitigation measuresand address impacts on air quality.
-This should consider any impacts on the Worthing Borough Council Air Quality Management Area No.2. - 2.70 The site lies predominantly within Flood Zone 1 with small areas in Flood Zone 2, 3a and 3b.
+- 2.72 The site lies predominantly within Flood Zone 1 with small areas in Flood Zone 2, 3a and 3b.
 Parts of the site are at risk from surface water flooding, particularly the southernmost part.
 The site is also susceptible to ground water flooding.
 The site layout will be expected to direct development away from the areas most at risk and appropriate mitigation measures will be required to reduce all forms of flood risk across the site.
 A Flood Risk Assessment will be required at the planning application stage and this will need to show that not only can flood risk be mitigated on site but that flood risk will not be worsened elsewhere.
-Opportunities to improve flood risk in the area should also be sought where possible. - 2.71 The layout will also need to take account of the high voltage power lines which run north-south through part of the site. - 2.72 A Neighbourhood Plan is being prepared for Sompting.
+Opportunities to improve flood risk in the area should also be sought where possible. - 2.73 The layout will also need to take account of the high voltage power lines which run north-south through part of the site. - 2.74 A Neighbourhood Plan is being prepared for Sompting.
 There is potential for certain aspects of the West Sompting allocation for example, design and the layout of open spaces to be addressed through this process.